cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 Once the algorithms are run, the figures are created.
 Each of the environments will create three line plots and one radar plot to show how the difference in agents.

+## Radar Plot
+The radar plot below shows the agents (color coded in the box on the right) with the variables the agents are tested against on each end of the radar plot.
 <!-- Radar -->
 <p align="center">
    <img src="https://raw.githubusercontent.com/cornell-orie/ORSuite/main/images/radarplotmetric.jpg" width="50%">
 </p>

+## Line Plot
+The line plots also have all of the agents color coded in a box on the right.
+The first plot shows the reward of each agent.
+The second one shows the obersved time used on a log scale, and the third shows the observed usage for each episode.
 <!-- Line -->
 <p align="center">
    <img src="https://raw.githubusercontent.com/cornell-orie/ORSuite/main/images/MetricLinePlot.jpg" width="50%">